Is Your Self-Doubt Really Impostor Syndrome?

 However, there are some trends when it comes to who deals with it most.
 It seems that high-achieving women are more susceptible to this internal self-bias.
 Clance and Imes discovered that the women included in their study not only didn’t believe in their intelligence, but failed to “experience an internal sense of success.”

-Some researchers, such as Kevin Cokley, a professor of educational psychology and African diaspora studies at the University of Texas at Austin, believe that imposter syndrome especially impacts minority groups.
+Some researchers, such as Kevin Cokley, a professor of educational psychology and African diaspora studies at the University of Texas at Austin, believe that impostor syndrome especially impacts minority groups.

 He did a study that determined minorities experience more negative mental health outcomes due to impostor syndrome than they do from discrimination.

 What it feels like at work

 Impostor syndrome can negatively impact a person’s work performance.

 Workplace consequences include “undue reluctance to take prudent risks and undue unwillingness to opine, for example, in a meeting," said San Francisco Bay area life coach Marty Nemko, a prolific author and contributor to Psychology Today.